 Sources like the most recent Survey of Consumer Finances suggest that to join the top one percent, a family needs roughly $6 million in net worth.

 But take a look at the table below.
-The table breaks roughly the top quarter percent of individual Americans (so individuals, not families) into six wealth brackets and then gives each bracket’s mean net worth.
+The table breaks roughly the top half percent of individual Americans (so individuals, not families) into five wealth brackets and then gives each bracket’s mean net worth.
 Note that the IRS statistics say that the mean net worth of the first wealth bracket equals roughly $3 million.
 Way below the Federal Reserve’s value.

 |Wealth Bracket||Individuals||Mean Net Worth|